 So you want to become a Freelancer and earn your living independently?

-Of course you are, it must be better than the misery of the regular grind?
+Of course you do.
+It must be better than the misery of the regular grind you currently call a job?

 Does working for your self sound like a dream come through to you?
 I’m guessing it does, and it can become a reality for you too.